 Contact & Communication

-Users contacting this website and/or its owners do so at their own discretion and provide any such personal details requested at their own risk.
+Users contacting any of the outlined websites' owners do so at their own discretion and provide any such personal details requested at their own risk.
 Your personal information is kept private and stored securely until a time when it is no longer required or has no use, as detailed by GDPR.
 Every effort has been made to ensure safe and secure submission and processing of your data, but we advise users that online forms are completed at the users’ own risk.

 We use any data submitted to provide you with further information about the products / services we offer, or to assist you in answering any questions or queries you may have submitted, or whereby you the consumer have previously purchased from or enquired about purchasing a product or service.

-This website operates an email newsletter program, used to inform subscribers about products and services supplied by this website.
+The websites referenced each operate an email newsletter program, used to inform subscribers about products and services supplied by the company.
 Users can subscribe through an online automated process, should they wish to do so, but do so at their own discretion.
 Some subscriptions may be manually processed through prior written agreement with the user.

 Subscriptions are taken in compliance with UK Spam Laws, detailed in the Privacy and Electronic Communications Regulations 2003.
 All personal details relating to subscriptions are held securely and in accordance with the Data Protection Act 1998 and subsequent GDPR.
-No personal details are passed on to third parties nor shared with companies / people outside of the company that operates this website.
+No personal details are passed on to third parties nor shared with companies/people outside of the company that operates the websites in question.
 If you would like a copy of the information held on you please email firstname.lastname@example.org.

-Email marketing campaigns published by this website or its owners may contain tracking facilities within the actual email.
+Email marketing campaigns published by any of the referenced websites or website owners may contain tracking facilities within the actual email.
 Subscriber activity is tracked and stored in a database for future analysis and evaluation.
 Such tracked activity may include; the opening of emails, forwarding of emails, the clicking of links within the email content, times, dates and frequency of activity [this is by no far a comprehensive list].
 This information is used to refine future email campaigns and supply the user with more relevant content based around their activity.

 In compliance with GDPR, UK Spam Laws and the Privacy and Electronic Communications Regulations 2003, subscribers are given the opportunity to unsubscribe at any time through an automated system.
 This process is detailed at the footer of each email campaign.
 If an automated un-subscription system is unavailable, clear instructions on how to unsubscribe will by detailed instead.

-Although this website only looks to include quality, safe and relevant external links, users are advised to adopt a policy of caution before clicking any external web links mentioned throughout this website.
+Although the websites in question only look to include quality, safe and relevant external links, users are advised to adopt a policy of caution before clicking any external web links mentioned throughout any website.
 (External links are clickable text / banner / image links to other websites, similar to; www.websitename.co.uk.)

-The owners of this website cannot guarantee or verify the contents of any externally linked website, despite their best efforts.
-Users should therefore note that they click on external links at their own risk and this website and its owners cannot be held liable for any damages or implications caused by visiting any external links mentioned.
+The owners of the websites in question cannot guarantee or verify the contents of any externally linked website, despite their best efforts.
+Users should note that they click on external links at their own risk.
+The websites covered by this policy, and the website owners, cannot be held liable for any damages or implications caused by visiting any external links mentioned.